 During her time away from Moonfruit, Wendy did a textile design degree at Central St Martins, before becoming marketing director of Gandi in 2008.
 "Things had changed with the rise of social media sites such as Facebook, so some radical improvements were needed for Moonfruit."

-In September 2010, Moonfruit accepted $2.25m from US investment bank Stephens, capital that will be used to take the business on to new heights.
-More investment followed in March 2011 from Dave McClure of Silicon Valley-based group 500 Startups.
+In September 2010, Moonfruit accepted $2.25m from US investment bank Stephens, capital that was used to take the business forward.
+Further investment followed in March 2011 from Dave McClure of Silicon Valley-based group 500 Startups.

 In May 2012, Moonfruit was acquired by Hibu (formerly Yell.com) to assist in its transformation into a digital services provider but Wendy remained as CEO of Moonfruit.
 "Sales are reaching new highs and we're really in a great position.
-SMBs [small and medium-sized businesses] are key to our thinking — we want to aid their birth and development, they're crucial to the economic recovery here, in the US and elsewhere.
+SMBs [small and medium-sized businesses] are key to our thinking - we want to aid their birth and development, they're crucial to the economic recovery here, in the US and elsewhere.

 Wendy shakes her head when asked whether she plans to retire any time soon.
 "I'd like to spend more time with my family, sure, but do nothing?
 No way.
-I'd have to be involved in some type of project.
+I have to be involved in some type of project.
 I love investing in other businesses and start ups and acting as a mentor so others can benefit from my knowledge and experience," she smiles.

 Wendy's top tips